बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 2. Floating Interest Rate

 -Varies based on market conditions or the lender's base rate.
+The risk of rate increases is borne by the borrower.

 -Suitable for businesses that expect market rates to decline over time.